SheathedBlade/quartz/content/Characters/Rietta Wrynia.md

 Despite being very talented as an invoker, Rietta opts for a more niche career: **alchemy**.
 As a curious and experimental individual, she likes the complexity that alchemy introduces.
 And there are benefits to pursuing this craft in general, one being that products made from alchemy are made in advance.
 This means that, in combat, there is no cost to her stamina for using these items, as she will have already spent the stamina needed to create the items in question.

-Together with the abundant essence from the [[Empyrean Concepts#The Convergence|Convergence]] and the skills from being the Navigator's Ascendant, she is able to concoct magical compounds through the precise handling of fluids, using very unique recipes unknown to the common alchemist.
+Together with the abundant essence from the [[Protean Concepts#The Convergence|Convergence]] and the skills from being the Navigator's Avatar, she is able to concoct magical compounds through the precise handling of fluids, using very unique recipes unknown to the common alchemist.
 These compounds can vary from flammable fluids to corrosive compounds.
 Only Rietta knows the effects of each of her potions.

 > *// K.M. edit //*
 > To supplement her knowledge of alchemy on the battlefield, Rietta uses her rifle in tandem with her alchemical compounds to produce bullets infused with various destructive properties, enabling her to be very versatile in any situation.